mentorpaired/core/README.md

 ### Collaboration
 You need to have PostgresQL installed and set up on your machine.

-Fork the repository and please read the [contributing guide] (/CONTRIBUTING.md).
+Fork the repository and please read the [contributing guide](/CONTRIBUTING.md).

 ### License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for more details.

 ### Acknowledgements
-Special thanks to [Kosy] (https://github.com/kosyfrances) and [Delores] (https://github.com/Del-sama) for being my mentors.
+Special thanks to [Kosy](https://github.com/kosyfrances) and [Delores](https://github.com/Del-sama) for being my mentors.